No Child Left Behind -What Could Have Been

 So, where am I going with all of this and what in the world does it have to do with NCLB?

+In my view, NCLB should have been a “Practice Model” - the ideal that all schools should strive for.
+And instead of forcing all US schools to adopt its policies *or else*, it would have been far more effective to call it an “initiative” that school districts could buy into.
 It could have been a training program, developed to help local school districts produce teachers and administrators who are the *Best* of the best, or the “wave of the future” – instead of mandating testing, it could have provided educators with an opportunity to learn about how to really teach kids, be trained by the best of the best in things that work and things that don’t, with the end result being that kids retain more information and do better and become better citizens.

-As a nation, we could have developed a brain trust to learn about what is working in countries like Finland, considered to produce
+As a nation, we could have developed a brain trust to learn about what is working in countries like

+The beautiful thing about what *could have been* is it would have emphasized a total paradigm shift in how educators help kids to learn.
 What *could have been* is an opportunity for parents to be involved by providing input to the NCLB drafters – because I think parents are the only experts when it comes to their children.
-NCLB *could have been* America’s next “Brave new Frontier” – where we could have been pioneers, paving the way, and setting the new standard in how kids are taught and how they learn.
+NCLB *could have been*

 Instead we have a federal program that requires school districts and state legislatures to jump through hoops in order to keep their funding.